Visi On: Reception

-The main disadvantage of Visi On was its extremely high system requirements by 1982 standards.
-It needed 512 kilobytes of RAM and a hard disk at a time when PCs shipped with 64k-128k and IBM did not yet offer a hard disk with the PC (IBM's first model with a hard drive, the PC XT, didn't ship until March 1983).
-Third-party drives were however available at the time, typically 5MB units that connected to the floppy controller and were treated by the operating system as an oversized floppy disk (there was no subdirectory support).
+The main disadvantage of Visi On was its extremely high system requirements by 1983 standards.
+It needed 512 kilobytes of RAM and a hard disk at a time when PCs shipped with 64k-128k.
+IBM did not yet offer a hard disk with the PC when Visi On was first demoed (IBM's first model with a hard drive, the PC XT, didn't ship until March 1983).
+Third-party drives were however available at the time, typically 5 MB units that connected to the floppy controller and were treated by the operating system as an oversized floppy disk (there was no subdirectory support).
 This brought the total cost of running Visi On to $7500, three-quarters the cost of the Apple Lisa.

 The press continued to laud the product, going so far as to claim it represented the end of operating systems.
 The end-users were less impressed, however, not only due to the high cost of the required hardware, but also the general slowness of the system.
 In a market where computers were generally used for only one or two tasks, usually business related, the whole purpose of Visi On was seriously diluted.

 In January 1984, Apple Computer released the Macintosh with much fanfare.
 Although the Macintosh was seriously lacking software, it was faster, cheaper, and included one feature Visi On lacked: a graphical file manager (the Finder).
 Although it didn't compete directly with Visi On, which was really a "PC product", it nevertheless demonstrated that a GUI could indeed be fast and relatively inexpensive, both of which Visi On failed to deliver.

 Adding to the release's problems was Bill Gates, who took a page from VisiCorp's book and announced that their own product, Microsoft Windows, would be available in May 1984.
 This muddied the waters significantly, notably when he further claimed it would have a similar feature set, didn't require a hard disk, and cost only $250.
 Windows was released with an even longer delay than Visi On, shipping in November 1985, and was lacking the features that forced Visi On to demand a hard drive.